Pseudouridine: mRNA

 Ψ is also found in mRNAs which are the template for protein synthesis. Ψ residues in mRNA can affect the coding specificity of stop codons UAA, UGA, and UAG.
-In these stop codons both a U→Ψ modification and a U→C mutation both promote nonsense suppression.
+In these stop codons, both a U→Ψ modification and a U→C mutation promote nonsense suppression.
 In the SARS-CoV2 vaccine from BioNTech/Pfizer, also known as BNT162b2, tozinameran or Comirnaty, all U's have been substituted with N1-methylpseudouridine, a nucleoside related to Ψ that contains a methyl group added to N1 atom.